LEARNAcademy/Instructor-Handbook/README.md

 Providing feedback is less about grading student performance than it is about getting students comfortable with giving a tech talk and providing tips on how to improve a talk.

-Tech talk feedback is aggregated and delivered to the student during a one on one with an instructor.
-The one on one can be documented [here](https://docs.google.com/forms/d/1YYbuipTsswmkb9FMjGEDXD2YoLiKZ_revxeUZ_B5NCU/edit).
+Tech talk feedback is aggregated and delivered to the student during a [one on one](#one-on-one) with an instructor.